mdda/mdda.github.io/_posts/AI/2019-11-12-presentation-at-tensorflow.md

     Neural Graph Learning
     Adversarial Learning
   Examples :
-    3 : Graph regularization for sentiment classification using synthesized graphs https://www.tensorflow.org/neural_structured_learning/tutorials/graph_keras_lstm_imdb
+    ??3 : Graph regularization for sentiment classification using synthesized graphs https://www.tensorflow.org/neural_structured_learning/tutorials/graph_keras_lstm_imdb
-      Easy to motivate / set up
+      Easy to motivate
+      But set-up include lots of TFRecords details Like the Cora one below, but done explicitly here, which is better
+          - but not much, given the amount of code Gains in performance not awesome
+        Except in cherry-picked 10% labelled data example May be better to explain how the code flows, rather than show it in its entirity

-    4 : Adversarial regularization for image classification https://www.tensorflow.org/neural_structured_learning/tutorials/adversarial_keras_cnn_mnist
+    YES4 : Adversarial regularization for image classification https://www.tensorflow.org/neural_structured_learning/tutorials/adversarial_keras_cnn_mnist
       This is essentially the same as the main site one, but with CNN layers.
       Example should be in a different order :